-Bill Neukom is the founder and chief executive officer of the World Justice Project, an organization devoted to promoting the rule of law throughout the world.
-He is a retired partner in the Seattle office of the international law firm K&L Gates and is a lecturer at Stanford Law School where he teaches a seminar on the rule of law.
+Bill Neukom is the Co-founder and Chief Executive Officer of the World Justice Project, an organization devoted to promoting the rule of law throughout the world.
+He is a retired partner in the Seattle office of the international law firm K&L Gates and is a lecturer at Stanford Law School, where he teaches a seminar on the rule of law.

-Mr. Neukom serves on the board of several not-for-profit organizations, including the Asia Foundation, the Center for Advanced Study in the Behavioral Sciences at Stanford, Ecotrust, the Hague Institute for the Internationalization of Law, the Pacific Council on International Policy, and the William D. Ruckelshaus Center.
-He is a member of the Dean’s Council at Stanford Law School and has been its chair since 2012.
-In 1995, Mr. Neukom and his four children founded the Neukom Family Foundation, which supports not-for-profit organizations in the fields of education, the environment, health, human services, and justice.
+He serves on the board of several not-for-profit organizations, including the Asia Foundation, the Center for Advanced Study in the Behavioral Sciences at Stanford, Ecotrust, and the William D. Ruckelshaus Center.
+He is a member of the Dean’s Council at Stanford Law School and served as its chair 2012-2016.
+In 1995, Mr. Neukom and his four children founded the Neukom Family Foundation, which supports not-for-profit organizations in the fields of education, the environment, human services, justice, and public health.

-He and his wife, Sally, live in Seattle and have five children and thirteen grandchildren.
+He and his wife, Sally, live in Seattle and together have five children and sixteen grandchildren.